-For This Customer-Owned Bank, Breakthrough Products Originate From Empathy
+For This Customer-Owned Credit Union, Breakthrough Products Originate From Empathy

-Benson Porter, CEO of credit union BECU, says things are different when your customers are also your boss.

-“Promoting savings is one of our core values” says Benson Porter who took over as CEO of the credit union BECU in 2012—77 years after the member-owned financial cooperative.
+“Promoting savings is one of our core values” says Benson Porter who took over as CEO of the credit union BECU in 2012—77 years after the member-owned financial cooperative was formed.

 As a banker, Porter says, you hear plenty of stories about people who do everything right in handling their finances “but then something happens–a medical condition or a spouse dies prematurely.
 That puts them on a downward spiral.”
 In these situations, your savings can be a crucial buffer.
 But banks typically pay their highest interest rate to the depositors that give them the most money, upwards of $100,000, “That makes it hard to motivate people living paycheck-to-paycheck to put money in a savings accounts, especially with the low interest rate environment we’ve been in.”
 (He cites a report that found 43% of Americans can’t afford a $400 emergency expense.)

 So Porter and BECU have flipped that model, “We pay our highest interest rate on the first $500 in deposit from our members, whether it’s kids or adults, to show them the benefit of savings.”
-The 6% interest rate that BECU offers is incredibly rare in today’s historically low interest rates, and it incentivizes the their members to start saving.
-Last year, the bank returned $174 million to its members (or $180 per member) in the form of better rates and lower fees, Porter points out.
+The 6% interest rate that BECU offers is incredibly rare in today’s historically low interest rates, and it incentivizes its members to start saving.
+Last year, the credit union returned $174 million to its members (or $180 per member) in the form of better rates and lower fees, Porter points out.

 He credits the innovation with making them the “preferred piggy bank for kids in the Puget Sound because we have over 90,000 of these early saver accounts, and I think it’s popular with parents and the kids because they actually can see their money grow.”
-The bank, which began as an institution for Boeing’s employees and their families, has since expanded its membership to those who live and work in Washington state (changing their name from Boeing Employees’ Credit Union to BECU in 2004 to better reflect their membership).
+The credit union, which began as an institution for Boeing’s employees and their families, has since expanded its membership to those who live and work in Washington state (changing their name from Boeing Employees’ Credit Union to BECU in 2004 to better reflect their membership).

 In many ways, BECU’s approach is summed up in its tagline, “more than just money” which is directly counter to how big banks operate.
 Unlike most large banks that no longer hold their own mortgages, selling them into the secondary market (trading activity in that market turned out to be a major reason for the financial collapse in 2008), he says, “we hold many of our mortgages in portfolio which gives us almost complete ability to modify a loan.
 The difference for BECU is that we own it, we hold the servicing and so we’re able to make that decision.”

-Note: Corrections: We’ve updated this article to reflect that BECU has 1 million members, and that its net promoter score is 70%, not 35%.